Hawken (video game): Film adaptation

 On 24 August 2011 an article on entertainment news website The Wrap was released confirming that DJ2 Entertainment, an independent production company, was able to obtain the rights for a film adaptation.
 Adhesive Games was hesitant to release the rights at first, opting to focus on the game release instead.
 "I assumed someone already got it because it was so huge.
 Big names were chasing this", said DJ2 producer Dmitri M. Johnson, "A-list directors and big hit agencies."

 The story will follow two young pilots from separate clans pitted against one another after a devastating virus has covered most of the heavily industrialized planet surface in toxic crystal.
 There have been no official announcements regarding writers, producers or lead actors for the film at this point, but a panel at Comic-Con 2012 announced Act of Valor director Scott Waugh would be taking the reins on the adaptation.

 Revival

-In August 2020, it was announced that a group of fans calling themselves Hawakening had revived the PC version.
+In August 2020, it was announced that a group of fans calling themselves Hawakening had revived the PC release.

 From September 27, 2024, the Hawakening project went into public beta.
 The project had a beta relaunch with full custom server support in late 2024.
 It enabled player versus player multiplayer, and removed any possible microtransaction structure.